vasanth-sci/Re_Exam/README.md

 # GATE Practice Overlay

-A lightweight Chrome Extension that enhances compatible online GATE-style question pages with a **clean practice interface and local answer evaluation**, allowing students to **re-attempt completed NPTEL and GATE mock tests** in a fresh exam-like environment.
+A lightweight Chrome Extension that enhances compatible online GATE-style question pages with a **clean practice interface and local answer evaluation**, allowing students to **re-attempt completed NPTEL-GATE mock tests** in a fresh exam-like environment.

 This tool runs **entirely inside the user’s browser** and does not communicate with, modify, or access any external servers.
 It only changes how the page is displayed for the user — similar to dark mode, ad blockers, or reader mode.